yahoo/elide-doc/pages/guide/v5/02-data-model.md

 1. The hook function to invoke.
 2. The model operation (CREATE, READ, UPDATE, or DELETE) that triggers the hook.
 3. The transaction phase of when to trigger the hook (PRESECURITY, PRECOMMIT, or POSTCOMMIT).
-4. Whether or not the hook should be called exactly once or multiple times per request.
+4. For class level triggers, whether or not the hook should be called for each impacted field or exactly once for the class.

 ```java
 class Publisher {